FTSE slips on Greek jitters, travel and banking stocks worst hit

 International Consolidated Airlines Group and easyJet were down 3.3 and 1.8 percent.

-Basic resources stocks largely reversed early underperformance, with the UK mining index down just 0.3 percent.
+Basic resources stocks also suffered, with the UK mining index falling 1 percent.

-Although shares in China, the world's top metals consumer, extended a recent decline, precious metal miners Randgold and Fresnillo were among only a few stocks in positive territory, as gold was boosted by investors looking for safe-havens.
+Shares in China, the world's top metals consumer, ended more than 3 percent lower on Monday despite fresh monetary easing from Beijing.
+Chinese shares have fallen about 25 percent in two weeks.

 * Holding company transition long speculated as succession move (Adds background, details on meeting)